The grass snake in Hollands Noorderkwartier

 Working together for protection

-Winter quarters on the levee
+Winter lodgings on the embankment

 Reuse of archaeological finds

-Ringsnake habitats in the dike
+Grass snake habitats in the dike